 - A waiver of any claims or defenses you may have

 If you decide you want to leave, you can ask the landlord to give you more time in the apartment.
 Many landlords will agree to allow the tenant a month to move out.
 If you agree upon a date to move out, the court will enter an order saying you need to move out by that date and setting a compliance date.

 The compliance date is a court date where you and the landlord can tell the court whether you got out of the apartment by the deadline.
-If you are not out by the deadline, the Court will likely enter an Order of Possession against you.
+If you are not out by the deadline, the court will likely enter an Eviction Order against you.
 Courts rarely give tenants more time than they agreed to in these settlements.
 If you agree to be out by a certain date, you should do your best to move out by that date.

 Things to think about for a settlement:

 - If you follow the settlement, the eviction will likely be dismissed.
-If you don't follow it, it will be much easier for the landlord to get an Order of Possession against you.
+If you don't follow it, it will be much easier for the landlord to get an Eviction Order against you.

 - Make sure any agreement you come to is in writing and signed by your and the landlord.
 Also, carefully read through the settlement agreement.
 If you don't understand something, let the judge know that before the order is entered.

 - You should ask your landlord to seal the eviction file as part of the settlement.
 The fact that an eviction was filed against you is a matter of public record and can get in the way of you finding an apartment in the future.